StefanoRatto/wpdecronifier/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## Licensing
+## License

-The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer